BillJr99/Ursinus-CS173/_pages/Labs/HashMaps/lab-tellastory.md

         // Where are we starting the story?
 (Leave this alone!)
         String currentRoom = "start";

-        // TODO: write a loop that continues until currentroom is "end"
+        // TODO: write a loop that continues until currentRoom is "end"
         // What kind of loop do you need here?
         // TODO: print out each room's story narration, and a list of possible moves
         // ... from that room
         // TODO: then, prompt the user and read a string (scanner.nextLine()) that
         // ... will be the next room, and repeat for that room!

-        // Don't forget to print the ending story message at the end!
+        // TODO: Don't forget to print the ending story message at the end!
-    }
+        // ... after your currentRoom loop terminates }
 ```